 The 5CT1N and the 7CT1N are the least capable due to the limited front panel space, internal volume, and mainframe power limitations.
-Yet they are capable of 300V plate voltage.
-Their most significant test limitation is the plate current which is only 6mA at 300V.
-The 7CT1N is a desirable plugin so it tends to be expensive.
-The 5CT1N is nearly identical but fewer of them were made so they can be hard to find.
+Yes they are capable of 300V plate voltage.
+The most significant limitation is the plate current which is only 6mA at 300V.